Sobey School of Business: Beta Gamma Sigma

 The Sobey School of Business is a member of Beta Gamma Sigma.
 Beta Gamma Sigma is the honour society serving business programs accredited by AACSB International.
 Membership in Beta Gamma Sigma is the highest recognition a business student can receive in a business program accredited by AACSB International.
 Only five other Canadian Business Schools have attained membership in Beta Gamma Sigma.

-EFMD

-The Sobey School of Business is a member of EFMD, formerly the European Foundation for Management Development.

-Degree Programs—Undergraduate

-The Sobey School of Business offers a range of business degrees, starting with a Bachelor of Commerce with 10 major options or specializations.